TAKAKEYA/gem5tomcpat/README.md

-From GEM5 Statistics to McPAT inputs
+From GEM5 Statistics to McPAT Input
 =====

 This repository contains a script to convert [GEM5][gem5] simulation statistics to [McPAT][mcpat] compatible inputs.